mimowo/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

  - Extend Kubelet to mark as failed pending terminating pods (see: [Marking pods as Failed](#marking-pods-as-failed)).
  - Extend the feature documentation to explain transitioning of pending and terminating pods into `Failed` phase.

+Third iteration (1.28):
+- Introduce `ActiveDeadlineExceeded` condition for pods which exceeded the timeout

 #### GA